mmsr-workshop/mmsr-workshop.github.io/programme.md

 # Programme

-MMSR I will be held in conjuction with IWCS 2021, on **June 16 ([16:00-20:00 Central European Time](https://www.timeanddate.com/worldclock/converter.html?iso=20210616T140000&p1=1292&p2=136&p3=179&p4=75&p5=248))** -- pending final confirmation of the date and time.
+MMSR I will be held in conjuction with IWCS 2021, on **June 16 ([16:00-20:00 Central European Time](https://www.timeanddate.com/worldclock/converter.html?iso=20210616T140000&p1=1292&p2=136&p3=179&p4=75&p5=248))**.
 The workshop will combine formal paper presentations with sessions discussing [themes and key challenges in multimodal semantic representations](submissions).

 ## Invited Talks